eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 operating system where supported whenever a service provider needs authentication or data.
-In contrast, a Remote Cross-Device flow and both the proximity flows (supervised or unsupervised), should invoke the Wallet Instance through the mobile operating system via an NFC tap or the scanning of a QR code.
+In contrast, a Remote Cross-Device flow and both the proximity flows (supervised or unsupervised), should invoke the Wallet Unit through the mobile operating system via an NFC tap or the scanning of a QR code.

 As illustrated in figure 2, secure and streamlined interaction with